 Mr. Anavilok: Thank you, Mr. Chairman.
 The reason why I asked that is there were some concerns here that were coming out that were going on right now.
 Taloyoak, sometime in June I think, they had a problem with the naphtha gas, their camping fuel, and that was resolved right away through the help of MP Idlout.
 Right now at Kugluktuk they have a serious with the naphtha, same thing as Taloyoak.
 It's the same situation.
 It is not very safe for the hunters to use while camping.
-Would that be something to look into at this time too?
-Koana.
+Would that be something to look into at this time too? (interpretation) Thank you.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-I thank the Member for those questions.
-I think the Member brought this up with me before and we are and we can look at that in terms of perhaps of getting a sample done on the naptha in Kugluktuk.
-This understanding that these petroleum products, naptha they come in prepackaged in that and they are not treated so, to speak at the Petroleum Products Division.
-So, its might be a matter of source of where they're naptha is being bought from.
-So, I do have a response that I will be sharing with my colleague on this if not by the end of today maybe tomorrow.
+I thank the member for those questions.
+I think the member brought this up with me before and we are and we can look at that in terms of perhaps of getting a sample done on the naphtha in Kugluktuk.
+This understanding that these petroleum products, naphtha they come in pre-packaged in that and they are not treated so, to speak at the Petroleum Products Division.
+It might be a matter of source of where they're naphtha is being bought from.
+I do have a response that I will be sharing with my colleague on this if not by the end of today maybe tomorrow.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
-Local Government Services.
-45 million 209 thousand dollars.
-Agreed.
+Local Government Services. \$45,209,000.
+Agreed?

 Chairman: Thank you.
 Please turn to page J-5.
-Infrastructure.
-27 million 570 thousand dollars.
-We'll give Members a moment to go to the right page and put their hands up for any questions.
-I think we covered quite a few questions during my lax chairmanship in the last page.
-But, I think move things along quite quickly.
-Here again.
-Infrastructure.
-27 million 570 thousand dollars.
-Agreed.
+Infrastructure. \$27,570,000.
+We will give members a moment to go to the right page and put their hands up for any questions.

+I think we covered quite a few questions during my lax chairmanship in the last page, but I think I'll move things along quite quickly.
+Here again, Infrastructure. \$27,570,000.
+Agreed?

 Chairman: Thank you.
 Go to page J-7.
-Information Management, Information Technology.
-17 million 610 thousand dollars.
+Information Management and Information Technology. \$17,610,000.
 Mr. Savikataaq.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-I just want to revisit it was asked a bit about Fibre Optic Link here.
+I just want to revisit it was asked a bit about the fibre optic link here.
 I just want to revisit it again now that we're in the Information Technology.
-I know the Mr. Sealy talked about their bids are closing and doing evaluations.
-This project has a total cost of 200 million dollars.
+I know the Mr. Seeley talked about their bids are closing and doing evaluations.
+This project has a total cost of \$200 million.
 It's a huge project.

-Nunavut Government is only on the hook for 25 percent but it's a 200 million dollar project.
-That's a lot of money so, I'll ask the Minister who is doing the evaluation on the tenders for the project.
+Nunavut Government is only on the hook for 25 percent but it's a \$200 million project.
+That's a lot of money.
+I'll ask the minister who is doing the evaluation on the tenders for the project.
 Thank you.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-Our Procurement Division along with some contract supports is will be doing the evaluation on the project.
+Our procurement division, along with some contract supports, will be doing the evaluation on the project.
 Thank you, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-If the Minister can be a little more forthcoming with information.
-Contract support.
-We'd like to know, this is a 200 million dollar project.
-What kind is it a fibre optic specialist firm, is it a computer firm.
-Can we get more details on it if the evaluation on a 200 million dollar project.
+If the minister can be a little more forthcoming with information on contract support, we would like to know.
+This is a \$200 million project.
+Is it a fibre optic specialist firm?
+Is it a computer firm?
+Can we get more details on the evaluation on a \$200 million project?
 Thank you.